avniproject/docs/source/index.rst

-.. openchs documentation master file, created by sphinx-quickstart on Thu Jul  7 17:18:30 2016.
+..
+OpenCHS documentation master file, created by sphinx-quickstart on Thu Jul  7 17:18:30 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to openchs's documentation!
+Welcome to OpenCHS's documentation!
 ===================================

 Contents: